 2 aluminium plates, UV printing, epoxy resin, light bar composed of 64 green super-bright LEDs, circuit board, eprom, power supply converter

-The group of works with the title All targets defined is organized under the topic of the exploration of technologies and reception of modern warfare: the more advanced warfare equipment allows its users to kill at a distance.
-The contemporary reporting system provides us with easily consumable pictures of the crises and wars around the world, whenever necessary, by taking over the narrative of the military operation as a meticulous planned surgery.
-The optics of the rifle-scopes and night-vision devices convey the representation of the war into virtuality.
+The group of works with the title All Targets Defined is organized under the topic of the exploration of technologies and reception of modern warfare: more advanced warfare equipment allows its users to kill at a distance.
+The contemporary reporting system provides us with easily consumable pictures of the crises and wars around the world, taking over the narrative of the military operation as a meticulous planned surgery, whenever necessary.
+The optics of rifle-scopes and night-vision devices convey the representation of war into virtuality.
 The colour of modern war is no longer bloody red, but is instead represented in the greenish tone of the images of the night-vision devices in action.

 The tableaus are conceptualized as diptychs.
-Whereas each of the left panels depicts grainy gridded motifs of media-mediated war images captured by different cameras and locations, the second panels contain an LED bar representing expressions, numbers, dates and facts from the world of military strategists, war technology and world politics dictated by energy interests.
+Whereas each of the left panels depicts grainy, gridded motifs of media-mediated war images captured by different cameras and locations, the second panels contain an LED bar holding expressions, numbers, dates and facts from the world of military strategists, war technology and world politics dictated by energy interests.

-The Target tableaux represent a particular group of works within the light objects series.
+The Target tableaus represent a particular group of works within the light objects series.